karmickei/CEH-v12/README.md

 - :star: Star the repository if you found these notes useful.
 - :raised_hands: Feel free to contribute by raising a [pull request](https://github.com/karmickei/CEH-v12/pulls) to this repository!
 A list of contributors will be maintained.

+## Tips For Earning a CEH Certification
+You need dedicated effort and thoughtful planning to obtain the CEH certification.
+To help you further, consider the following tips while you prepare for your CEH certificate exam:

+## Understand the Basics
+Start by familiarizing yourself with basic concepts of cybersecurity.
+This should include understanding networks, operating systems, and common security vulnerabilities.
+Before diving into CEH certification, you must grasp fundamental cybersecurity principles.
+This ensures you are not overwhelmed by the material presented in the CEH course.
+Moreover, familiarity with networks, operating systems, and vulnerabilities will help you navigate the more advanced topics covered in the certification.

+## Enroll in a CEH Course
+If you want formal training, look for accredited training providers offering Certified Ethical Hacker courses.
+These courses should cover all the topics included in the CEH exam blueprint.
+You should take a CEH course from a reputable provider for comprehensive preparation.
+This ensures that you are learning well!

+## Practice
+Any exam requires regular practice and dedication.
+Practicing frequently in virtual laboratories and CTF challenges enables you to use your knowledge in practical settings.
+Practical experience is crucial for developing your self-assurance and skill in ethical hacking methods.

+## Stay Updated
+Keeping yourself updated is always a good idea.
+Learn about the changes in the cybersecurity world and keep your tabs on the rising trends and practices.

+## Join a Study Group
+Join a study group of like-minded people on the same path as you.
+You can join a community to share questions, and doubts and help each other solve probable questions.
+Preparing together will give you the confidence to take the exam.

 ## Modules

 - [Module 01: Introduction to Ethical Hacking](module_01)